darkbaby123/algorithm-linked-list/README.md

 This is a Codewars series.
 Linked list is a data structure to practise recursion, and this series contains many basic operations of linked lists.

+Note: some katas need TCO(tail call optimization) to test large linked lists.
+TCO is only enabled on Node.js 6.6.0+ with strict mode and `--harmony` flag.
+I setup them in the `mocha.opts`.

 - [x] Push & BuildOneTwoThree
 - [ ] Length & Count
 - [ ] Get Nth Node